yvt-ee/data-engineering-zoomcamp/05-batch /README.md

-## 5.6 Running Spark in the Cloud
+# 5.6 Running Spark in the Cloud

-# 5.6.1 - Connecting to Google Cloud Storage
+## 5.6.1 - Connecting to Google Cloud Storage

+• Uploading data to GCS

+• Connecting spark jobs to GCS

 • https://cloud.google.com/solutions/spark